Agaetis-IT/mortgage-helpers/README.md

 ### getSavingsMonthlyObjective:

 This function will give you the required monthly installments to reach `objectiveCapital`, based on initial capital, interests and months duration.
 This is kinda the reverse of `getSavingsCapitalAtMaturity`.
+Initial and objective capital must be equal to zero or positive, and objective capital must be greater than initial capital.

 ```js
 getSavingsMonthlyObjective: (